- Video: Baby Wants to Be Held All the Time – Reasons and Solutions

 If your baby wants to be held in spite of making several attempts at the ideas provided above, you may continue holding him for some more time.
 Bear in mind, however, that you will have several questions thrown at you, for example, are you spoiling your baby, or will you make him dependent?
 The rest of the article should help you tackle them.

 Will You Spoil Your Baby By Holding Him Too Much?

 Some babies sleep when held.
 But still, there is no such thing as spoiling your baby by holding him too much.
 Instead, you need to establish and address the underlying issue.
 Is your baby undergoing separation nervousness, or is he just seeking some comfort?
-You may want to remember that your baby is very young, and this is simply a transitional phase which won’t last forever.
+You may want to remember that your baby is very young, which is simply a transitional phase that won’t last forever.
 In case your baby doesn’t seem to calm down when not held, the best thing would be to pick him up to make him feel emotionally secure.